Introduction to LEFT OUTER JOIN in PostgreSQL

 - Retrieves all matching rows from the associated (right table) table.

-- Then sets the value for every column from the right table (PQR table) to null, which is unmatched from the ABC table.
+- Then sets the value for every column from the right table (PQR table) to null, which is unmatched by the ABC table.

-- PostgreSQL left join also known as left outer join.
-It will fetch all the records from the left table and matching records from the right table.
-If the right table has null values, then no matching record will take place.
+- PostgreSQL left join, also known as left outer join.
+It will fetch all the records from the left table and match records from the right table.
+If the right table has null values, no matching record will occur.

-- PostgreSQL left join used to select data from multiple tables in a single query.
+- PostgreSQL left join selects data from multiple tables in a single query.

 - Retrieving data from multiple tables using PostgreSQL left join, we need to have primary key constraints on the first table and foreign key constraints on the second table.